imjoy-team/imjoy-elfinder/README.md

 ## Start a demo with MyBinder

-1. Start an instance on MyBinder: [https://mybinder.org/v2/gh/imjoy-team/imjoy-elfinder/master](https://mybinder.org/v2/gh/imjoy-team/imjoy-elfinder/master)
+1. Start an instance on MyBinder: [https://mybinder.org/v2/gh/imjoy-team/imjoy-elfinder/master?urlpath=elfinder](https://mybinder.org/v2/gh/imjoy-team/imjoy-elfinder/master?urlpath=elfinder)

-2. Get the generated Jupyter Notebook URL and add `/elfinder` after, make sure you have something like `https://hub.gke.mybinder.org/user/oeway-pyramid_elfinder-q2q1dhbn/elfinder`

-3. You should be able to see a file browser.
+2. You should be able to see a file browser.

 ## Security Considerations